hchachko/cs545-final-project/README.md

 5) Run "npm start" to start the backend server on port 4000.

-In a seperate console window:
+&emsp; In a seperate console window:

 6) cd to the "Frontend" directory.